msimms/LibBluetooth/README.md

 # LibBluetooth
 A cross platform Bluetooth library.
 The goal is to have a simple library that implements the functionality required for the most common Bluetooth uses cases, i.e. reading from a heart rate monitor, or similar device.
+Initial focus is on Bluetooth LE devices, but more general Bluetooth support may be added in the future.

 ## Supported Platforms
-* macOS
-* iOS
+* macOS (Objective-C and Swift) - Successfully tested with a heart rate monitor and cycling power meter
+* iOS (Objective-C and Swift) - Successfully tested with a heart rate monitor and cycling power meter
-* Windows (in-progress)
+* Windows (C/C++) - Currently in-progress
 * Android (planned)

+## Interface
+The interface basically consists of just two methods: *start* and *stop*, with feedback being provided via callback functions.

+###mac OS and iOS###

+###Windows###
+`
+void start(const std::vector<GUID>& serviceIdsToScanFor,
+    peripheralDiscoveredCb peripheralCallback,
+    serviceEnumeratedCb serviceCallback,
+    valueUpdatedCb valueUpdatedCallback);
+void wait();
+void stop();
+`

 ## Version History
 In development